Galitan-dev/T9Decrypter/README.md

 - [x] 📚 Callee convention (push registers used in current function)
 - [x] 🙋‍♂️ Extract arguments from command line
 - [x] 💿 Efficient words indexing
+- [ ] 📚 More constants and use of 'ascii' nasm syntaxt
 - [ ] 🎉 III: T9 Decrypter
 - [ ] 📚 Improve Comments
 - [ ] 📚 Pseudo code for t9 functions